-The process of routing means the transfer of an IP packet, from one point to another over the network.
-When you send an email to someone, you are actually transmitting a series of IP packets or datagrams from your system to the other person’s computer.
-The packets that are sent from your computer pass through several gateways, or routers, to reach to the destination computer system.
-The same approach holds true for all internet protocols such as HTTP, IRC, and FTP, etc.
+Routing is the transfer of an IP packet from one point to another across the network.
+When you send someone an email, you’re actually transmitting a series of IP packets or datagrams from your system to the other person’s computer.
+The packets sent from your computer pass through several gateways or routers to get to the destination computer system.
+The same is true for all Internet protocols such as HTTP, IRC, FTP, etc.

-In all Linux and UNIX systems, the information about how to forward the IP packets are stored in a kernel structure.
+In all Linux and UNIX systems, the information about how the IP packets should be routed is stored in a kernel structure.
 These structures are called routing tables.
-When you want your system to communicate with other computers, you might want to configure these routing tables.
-First, it is important to learn how to view these routing tables on your Linux system.
+If you want your system to communicate with other computers, you may want to configure these routing tables.
+First, it is important to know how to view these routing tables on your Linux system.

-In this article, we will explain how to view the routing table in Ubuntu through the following three popular commands:
+In this article, we explain how to view the routing tables in Ubuntu using the following three common commands: